hyagli/cdc-python-netcore/README.md

 Using the username/password you just generated, you can later visit http://localhost:8000/admin/polls/question/ and create some rows after setting up CDC.

 Grant the required MySQL rights to django so that Debezium can do it's job.
+(This is done automatically using `command` in the `docker-compose.yml` file)
-To do this, go to Adminer UI at http://localhost:8080/.
+To do this yourself, go to Adminer UI at http://localhost:8080/.
 Login using:

     Server: mysql
     Username: root